awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

    If nonsecurity updates are included, patches from other repositories are considered as well\.

 1. Apply [ApprovedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovedPatches) as specified in the patch baseline\.
-The approved patches are approved for update even if they are discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.
+The approved patches are approved for update even if they're discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.

 1. Apply [RejectedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-RejectedPatches) as specified in the patch baseline\.
-The rejected patches are removed from the list of approved patches and will not be applied\.
+The rejected patches are removed from the list of approved patches and won't be applied\.

 1. If multiple versions of a patch are approved, the latest version is applied\.

 1. The YUM update API \(on CentOS 6\.x and 7\.x versions\) or the DNF update \(on CentOS 8\) is applied to approved patches\.

-1. The instance is rebooted if any updates were installed\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance is not rebooted after Patch Manager runs\.
+1. The instance is rebooted if any updates were installed\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance isn't rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](patch-manager-about-aws-runpatchbaseline.md#patch-manager-about-aws-runpatchbaseline-parameters-norebootoption)\.\)

 ------
 #### [ Debian Server ]